What You Need to Know

-Call the 24-hour nurse hotline located on the back of insurance card (if applicable) for assistance
+- Call the 24-hour nurse hotline located on the back of the insurance card (if applicable) for assistance

 The City of Mt.
-Vernon CANNOT provide medical advice Please call your doctor for advice, evaluations, and diagnosis.
-Please dial 911 for emergencies.
+Vernon CANNOT and WILL NOT provide medical advice or referrals.
+Please call your doctor for advice, evaluations, and diagnosis and dial 911 for emergencies.

-Isolation, confinement, financial stress, and increased responsibility can have dangerous effects on your physical and mental health and increase tensions in the home.
-Since COVID-19, the frequency and severity of domestic violence and intimation partner violence has increased worldwide.
-YOU ARE NOT ALONE!
+- Isolation, confinement, financial stress, and increased responsibility can have dangerous effects on your physical and mental health and increase tensions in the home.
+Since COVID-19 domestic violence reports have increased 30%, YOU ARE NOT ALONE!